-PolarFire Initialization Monitor (PF_INIT_MONITOR component) can be used for issuing reset to the user logic.
+PolarFire Initialization Monitor (PF_INIT_MONITOR component) must be instantiated in all designs and can be used to reset the user logic.
 The following figure shows an example use case of PF_INIT_MONITOR.
 In this example, the DEVICE_INIT_DONE signal is connected to the INIT_DONE signal of the RESET_GEN_0 block (CORERESET_PF IP) to give a synchronous reset signal to the user logic.
 The DEVICE_INIT_DONE signal gets asserted after the completion of device initialization.